-- Gentle wash and shampoo combo that blends into a nice, lather that gently cleans your baby’s delicate skin and hair without drying.
+- Gentle wash and shampoo combination that creates a nice lather that doesn’t dry out your baby’s skin or hair while washing.

-- Formulated with calming organic calendula, this product keeps your baby’s skin and hair soft and soothed.
+- Formulated with calming organic calendula, it keeps your baby’s hair and skin smooth and moisturized

 - Tear-free, paraben-free, colorant-free, oil-free and hypoallergenic.